instrumentisto/medea/docs/rfc/0002-webrc-client-api.md

 }
 ```

-`Client` requests `Server` permission to dispose specified `Peers`.
-Server may give permission by sending `PeersRemoved`.
+`Web Client` asks permission to dispose (close and remove) specified `Peer`s. `Media Server` gives permission by sending `PeersRemoved` event.

-Probably, Server will always give his permission on any Client's request.
-This kind of request flow will allow Server to do any request related stuff that Server needs to do, and distinguish between abnormal and normal events.
+Probably, `Media Server` will always give this permission on any `Web Client`'s command.
+This kind of messages flow will allow `Media Server` to do any command-related stuff that `Media Server` needs to do, and distinguish between abnormal and normal events.

 ##### Examples

 <details>
-<summary>Client requests Server permission to dispose specified Peers</summary>
+<summary>Web Client asks permission to dispose specified Peers</summary>

 ```json
 {